custom-cards/dual-gauge-card/README.md

 To use a single color regardless of the value just use a single list entry with any value to always trigger the fallback.

 Colors may be configured for both gauges at once or for each gauge individualy.
-In the latter case, colors for then inner gauge are shaded by 25%.
+By default, colors for then inner gauge are shaded by 25% (see option _shadeInner_).

 The list is automatically sorted so you don't need to do that in your config - but I recommend it anyways.

 ### min and max config

-There is 3 ways to config the minimum and maximum value of the gauge:
+There is 2 ways to config the minimum and maximum value of the gauge:

-1. No configuration - The vaule for outer and inner will be 0-100 (as default)
-2. Configuration in the "Config" part - The vaule for outer and inner will be the same.
+1. **Configuration in the "Config" part** - The vaule for outer and inner gauge will be the same
-3. Configuration in outer and inner separately - outer and inner will have different values , as you set
+2. **Configuration in outer and inner separately** - outer and inner will have different values , as you set (you must to config the outer **and** the inner gauge, otherwise the the  gauge will have the default values.)

 ## Examples

-The example on the screenshot is configured like this:
+The example on the left screenshot is configured like this:
 ```
 - type: custom:dual-gauge-card
   title: Living room